isc-projects/kea/doc/sphinx/kea-messages.rst

     deleted %1 reclaimed leases from the database

 Logged at debug log level 50.
-A debug message issued when the server has removed a number of reclaimed leases from the database.
+This debug message is issued when the server has removed a number of reclaimed leases from the database.
 The number of removed leases is included in the message.